 Nothing in any film or DVD should break the law.
-Examiners sometimes suggest films are given a higher rating or even cut if there is anything which could be harmful.
-With films aimed at very young children, Examiners must think carefully about what those children know about and what might scare, confuse or upset them.
+Compliance Officers sometimes suggest films are given a higher rating or even cut if there is anything which could be harmful.
+With films aimed at very young children, Compliance Officers must think carefully about what those children know about and what might scare, confuse or upset them.

 The tone of a work, how it makes an audience feel, is very important.
-At U, Examiners think carefully about how even very young children might react to different scenes, how they are filmed, and the lasting impression the film gives the people watching it.
+At U, Compliance Officers think carefully about how even very young children might react to different scenes, how they are filmed, and the lasting impression the film gives the people watching it.

 Age rating issues for U

 • Theme/Topics - Films and DVDs should be about subjects which are generally suitable for younger audiences.

 • Language – At the most there may be occasional very mild bad language.